 The strength and quality of welds is one of the single most important aspects of safe, reliable industrial fabrication and construction.
 This makes choosing the best welding process for a given application of paramount importance.
 By far one of the most commonly used and valuable welding processes is gas metal arc welding (GMAW), especially the pulsed transfer mode (GMAW-P).

-Challenges Associated with GMAW-PNo welding process is perfect, however, and as with other processes there are some challenges associated with GMAW-P. For example:
+No welding process is perfect, however; as with other processes, some challenges are associated with GMAW-P. For example:

 - GMAW-P utilizes more expensive, complicated equipment than many other welding processes.

 - GMAW-P requires a shielding gas to function and is thus not well suited to welding outdoors or in other areas with a draft.